Dill

 Where Dill is Found

-Dill is a common herb grown in vegetable and herb gardens.
+This plant is a common herb grown in vegetable and herb gardens.
 Because of its delicate nature, it has a short shelf life.
-Fresh dill weed can be found in the fresh herb section of grocery stores while dried dill weed, and dill seed are available in the spice section.
+Fresh weed can be found in the fresh herb section of grocery stores while dried weed and seed are available in the spice section.

 Related: The Complete Map of Edible Plants: Find Out What You Have in Your Area!
 (Video)